Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Taxonomy of DL-based STF methods

+\item \textit{Residual learning.} Residual learning~\cite{he2016deep} introduces skip connections that allow the network to learn a residual function instead of the full mapping, which stabilizes the optimization of DL architectures~\cite{shafiq2022deep}.
+The residual formulation is defined in Equation~\ref{eq:residual1}.

 where \( H(x) \) is the desired underlying function, and \( F(x) \) is the residual mapping.
-Thus, the final output of a residual learning block is $F(x) + x = H(x)$.
-In STF, residual learning is widely used to preserve important spatial and temporal features while reducing computational complexity~\cite{jia2022multitask}.
-Based on Table \ref{tab:training_strategy}, it is evident that residual learning is the most commonly adopted training strategy in STF methods.
-The extensive use of residual learning in various approaches highlights its importance in improving model convergence, preserving critical spatial and temporal features, and mitigating computational complexity.
+The output of the residual block becomes \(F(x) + x = H(x)\).
+As shown in Table~\ref{tab:training_strategy}, residual learning is the most common strategy across STF methods due to its ability to preserve essential spatial and temporal structures in LST data.